YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 This can be important for patients with anxiety, health concerns, work limits, or difficulty arranging a longer trip.
 The key is that convenience must come after medical quality, not before it.

 A strong clinic near home is valuable.
-A weak clinic near home is still a weak clinic.
+A weak clinic near home is still a weak clinic, even when the travel plan looks easy.

 Judge safety at the clinic level first.
 National crime charts and old travel headlines do not tell a patient who will perform the surgery, how sterile the facility is, how many patients are treated per day, or whether the graft plan is responsible.

-The page about the Turkey Ministry of Health explains a useful principle.
-Regulation is a foundation for safety, but it does not always guarantee a natural result.
+The Turkey Ministry of Health page explains a useful principle.
+Regulation is a foundation for safety, but it does not by itself guarantee a natural result.
 The same principle applies when assessing any clinic abroad.

 Country safety headlines can make patients nervous, but they should not be the only decision tool.
-A patient does need to think about airport transfer, hotel location, clinic transport, and emergency access.
+A patient does need to think about airport transfer, hotel location, clinic transport, emergency access, and travel insurance.
 But the bigger surgical risks are often inside the clinic decision itself.

 For hair transplantation, the lasting problems I worry about most are poor donor extraction, unnatural hairline design, weak graft handling, unclear medical responsibility, and no serious follow up.
 These problems can happen in any country when the clinic model is wrong.

-hair transplant clinic red flags is written about Turkey, but the same warning signs are useful when comparing clinics in Mexico as well.
+The warning signs in hair transplant clinic red flags are written about Turkey, but the same logic helps when comparing clinics in Mexico as well.

 Istanbul and Tijuana serve different patient flows.
 Istanbul receives patients from Europe, the Middle East, North America, Australia, and many other regions.
 Tijuana is especially convenient for patients from the western United States.